acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 │                                          │
 └──────────────────────────────────────────┘
 ```
-*Figure 7: Visual representation of CPU core allocation strategy for a real-time robotics system on Raspberry Pi.*
+*Figure 7: Visual representation of CPU core allocation strategy for a real-time robotics system on Raspberry Pi 5.*

 With this complete configuration, we've created an environment where:
 - Critical processes run at predictable times